mantidproject/documents/Design/SANS/StateObject/SANS_Mapping_of_backend_variables.md

 | executed | internal | `set_sample`(reducer)| -|

-The dependence on the `ReductionSingleton` is huge, since for each parsed entry in the user file information is stored either in the `ReductionSingleton`, the `instrument` or the `ReductionStep`s.
+The dependence on the `ReductionSingleton` is huge, since for each parsed entry in the user file information is stored either in the `ReductionSingleton`, the `ISISInstrument` or the `ReductionStep`s.
 It wouldn't make much sense to map out this dependency, since it is being mapped out via the recipients of the information.